ChrisWeijers/ChrisWeijers/README.md

 ## Hi there 👋

+- I'm a second year Bsc Data Science student at TU/e and TiU
 <!--
 **ChrisWeijers/ChrisWeijers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.